m-adeel12/devops-learning-journey/06-aws/notes/README.md

   .
 Routing policy- how route 53 responds to queries
   .
 TTL- amount of time the record cached at DNS resolvers

+# TTL

+- TTL record is essentially how long a DNS record is cached before is refreshed.
+- There is two types of TTL.
+- High TTL: Eg 24 hours
+- Benefit of this is that route 53 doesn't get hit by much traffic
+- However since the records are cached for a long time it could mean some of the records may be outdated.
+Users wont see changes until the TTL expires.
+- Low TTL: eg 60 seconds
+- Changes to your DNS propagate faster
+- However route 53 would get more traffic, and more traffic means extra costs
+- TTL is mandatory for every DNS record except alias as this managed by AWS.

+# CNAME Vs Alias

+- CNAME points a hostname to another hostname and are only specific for non-route domain needs.
+- Alias post a hostname to an AWS record.
+They work on all domain levels.

+# Route 53- Routing Policy

+- It defines how route 53 responds to DNS queries.
+- Its not the same as a load balancer routing which routes the traffic, DNS does not route traffic it responds to queries.

+# Routing Policy- Simple

+- In simple routing you route traffic to a single resource

+# Routing Policy- Weighted

+- In weighted routing you control the percentage of requests that goes to each resource by assigning weights to your DNS records.
+- It can be associated with health checks, if one server goes down route 53 stops sending traffic automatically.
+- Use cases: In load balancing when testing with regions and testing a new version of application.

+# Routing Policy Latency Based

+- Route 53 looks where the user is located and redirects to the resource with the lowest latency close to it.
+- Its great when user experience is priority.
+For example a user in Germany might get directed to to a server in US provided that it has the lowest latency so its all dependant on speed rather then solely region.